gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Services

-While `@squide` provides a range of built-in functionalities, by no mean thes ealone can support the needs of every mature application.
+While `@squide` provides a range of built-in functionalities, by no mean these alone can support the needs of every mature application.
 Therefore, the shell [Runtime](/references/runtime/runtime-class.md) allows the addition of custom services.

 First, make the service available to every part of the application by passing a service instance to the `Runtime` instance: